A step-by-step guide

 Learning the violin takes time and perseverance.
 Keep your motivation high by:

-• Realistic goals: Set achievable short- and long-term goals.
+• Realistic goals: Set achievable short-term and long-term goals.

 • Seek inspiration: Listen to violin music by famous artists.